Document Type : Research Paper

 Abstract

-Results: There were negative correlations between aggression and affect integration components (from r=-0.36 to r=-0.42, P<0.01) and positive correlations between aggression and ACEs (from r=0.29 to r=0.48, P<0.01).
-The proposed model had a good fitness with the data (RMSEA=0.07, SRMR=0.04, CFI=0.95, TLI=0.93).
-ACEs had an effect on aggression both directly (β=0.42, P<0.01,) and indirectly through the reduction of affect integration (β=0.12, P<0.01).Thirty-four percent of the total variance of affect integration and 32% of the total variance of aggression were explained by the model.
+Results: There were negative correlations between aggression and affect integration components (from r= -0.36 to r= -0.42, P< 0.01) and positive correlations between aggression and ACEs (from r= 0.29 to r= 0.48, P< 0.01).
+The proposed model fit well with the data (RMSEA= 0.07, SRMR= 0.04, CFI= 0.95, TLI= 0.93).
+ACEs affected aggression both directly (β= 0.42, P< 0.01) and indirectly through the reduction of affect integration (β= 0.12, P< 0.01).
+Also, 34% of the total variance of affect integration and 32% of the total variance of aggression were explained by the model.

 Keywords